-Your instructor or public health nurse will assign a mark from 1-5 for each criteria.
-Students must achieve a grade of 75% on the final teaching activity to pass the course.
+Your instructor or public health nurse will assign a satisfactory or unsatisfactory grade for each criteria.
+Students must achieve a satisfactory on the final teaching activity to pass the course.
 After each teaching session, students are expected to discuss the teaching self-evaluation with the instructor.
 Use whatever teaching material you wish to support your evaluation of your teaching.
 At the final evaluation of course achievement, include your evaluations of your health teaching during the course.